Give2Peer/g2p-server-symfony/README.md

 - [x] Setting: Version the API (ie: prefix with `v1/` in the URLs)
 - [x] Setting: Optional HTTPS (somewhat, we're still self-signed)
 - [x] Setting: Semantic bundle configuration
-- [x] Provide stats about the total number of items
+- [x] Feature: Stats about the total number of items and users
-- [x] Feature: Attach a `png` picture to an item
-- [x] Feature: Attach a `gif` picture to an item
-- [x] Feature: Attach a `webp` picture to an item
+- [x] Feature: Attach a `png`, `gif` or `webp` picture to an item
 - [x] Feature: Delete my own items
-- [x] Feature: Report an abusive item (the irony of writing censorship software is not lost on me)
+- [x] Feature: Report an abusive item (the irony of me writing censorship software is not lost on me)
 - [x] Feature: Cancel a report of an abusive item
+- [x] Licence: Public domain and vendors' libre licences
-- [ ] Freeze the API.
-Picture upload needs work.
-Or does it ?
-Clients should use background tasks !
+- [ ] Setting: Freeze the API and release

 ChangeLog